Part III : Explaining metaphysics

 Does it make sense ?
 Well, not so bad.
 After all, if that trip drove us away from the galaxy, there would be too many risks to land on the wrong planet when trying to come back ;)

 Also, reincarnation stories usually speak about past lives on the Earth, not on any other planet.
-This does not exclude the possiblity of life on exoplanets and travels of souls between them, but distances are so big that it might "waste time" for souls that might prefer keeping connections with a not too old universe, rather than making big travels to other planets that would make them skip an interval of age of the universe (even if they would not have to wait this time in their own perception, according to the twin paradox).
+This does not exclude the possibility of life on exoplanets and travels of souls between them, but distances are so big that it might "waste time" for souls that might prefer keeping connections with a not too old universe, rather than making big travels to other planets that would make them skip an interval of age of the universe (even if they would not have to wait this time in their own perception, according to the twin paradox).

 Are the "tunnels" specific places inside some larger space (that may be of dimension higher than 3, though perceptions strangely seemed to remain 3-dimensional), or do they only exist to provide "artificial" bridges between otherwise spatially (physically) independent places (universes), with even no existence of a space beyond their width ?